Powerball might have Mega Millions to thank for its latest $1 billion jackpot

 But Powerball’s current sales jump isn’t as simple as one product pricing itself out of the market, Matheson said.

-The higher ticket sales turn into fatter jackpots – which then draw more ticket sales.
-Part of that is the shift in buying habits, part of it is bad luck for Mega Millions, which has not had as many long runs between big prizes that drives up the size of the jackpot.
+The higher ticket sales turn into fatter jackpots, which then draw more ticket sales.
+Part of that is the shift in buying habits, part of it is bad luck for Mega Millions, which has not had as many long runs between big prizes that drive up the size of the jackpot.

 Matheson said the games’ odds uggest that the Mega Millions should rack up big jackpots more often than Powerball, even with bargain-hunting lottery players.
 But so far, it hasn’t worked out that way.